confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 Perfect.
 If you pause and take a look at the `4<>5` row, you'll see we nearly have our answer.
-First 5 sends a message, then 4 replies, then 5 follows-up.
+First 5 sends a message, then 4 replies, then 5 follows up.
 That's a match!  `1<>2` also matches, and it looks like 3 is getting nowhere with 4.

-### Stepping Through Conversations Automatically
+### Stepping through conversations automatically

-If our data sets were tiny, we'd be done - we can see by eye which conversations match.
+If our data sets were tiny, we'd be done—we can see by eye which conversations match.
 To scale this up, let's teach ksqlDB to step through that sorted array of `message_times` and track the steps of the conversation flowing back and forth.
 We can do with the `REDUCE` function.

-For the unfamiliar, `REDUCE` is a way of stepping through an array, entry by entry, and boiling it down to a final result.
-We give it the array (in our case, `message_times`), a starting state and a function which can take our state and one element of the array, and give us the next state.
+`REDUCE` is a way of stepping through an array, entry by entry, and boiling it down to a final result.
+We give it the array (in our case, `message_times`), a starting state and a function that can take our state and one element of the array, and give us the next state.

-Our state will track the steps in the flow, and who sent the most recent message.
+Our state will track the steps in the flow and who sent the most recent message.
 We'll start with these placeholder values:

 ```txt
 STRUCT(step := 'start', sender := CAST(-1 AS BIGINT))
 ```

-And then build up a function, `(old_state, element) => ...`, that considers each possible case:
+And then build up the function `(old_state, element) => ...`, which considers each possible case:

 * If we're at the `start` step, the next message is always an